Garmingo/astx/packages/runtime/README.md

 ## Known limitations
 - **working directory**: The working directory of the ASTX runtime is the working directory of the execution environment, meaning that **require** and **import** statements will be relative to the working directory of the execution environment and **NOT** the working directory of the .astx file.
-- **Transformer side-effects**: Since we are now basically are doing AOT (Ahead Of Time) compilation, we can run transformers to improve the code.
-These transformers can have side-effects (if they are faulty) that can change the behavior of the program.
-This is not a limitation per se, but it is something to be aware of.

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.